Quwaysim/notes_to_self/coding_style_guides/android_xml_coding_style_guide.md

 <integer name="search_type_wait_ms">100</integer>
 ```
 __Rationale:__
-Notice now `search_type_wait_ms` can now be reused across different pages with its location not as ambiguous than say the first page to ever define it in Java/Kotlin.
+- Notice now `search_type_wait_ms` can now be reused across different pages with its location not as ambiguous than say the first page to ever define it in Java/Kotlin.
+- Resource files are now more so a place to configure the application.

 # 7. Debug Friendly